IntegrityExec/RobloxAccountGenerator/README.md

 In the `main.py` file, you can change the Nopecha key and add a Discord Webhook (DISCORD BOT SOON)

+ONLY ONE CAPTCHA SOLVER AT A TIME!
+LEAVE THE OTHER KEY EMPTY

 ## Recommendations

 - Use this script responsibly and ethically.